USEPA/CMAQ/DOCS/Release_Notes/chlorine_chemistry_CB6r3.md

 **Revised implementation**

 Model sensitivity runs were conducted with the CMAQv5.2 and CMAQv5.3 versions of CB6r3 using a domain over the Northern Hemisphere for October 2015.
-The update to CB6r3 increases monthly mean ozone by <0.1 ppbV compared to the previous version.
+The update to CB6r3 increases monthly mean ozone by <0.1&nbsp;ppbV compared to the previous version.
 The revision affects sulfate, nitrate, and ammonium only over a few isolated grid cells.
 The changes affect monthly mean sulfate by <0.03&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup>, nitrate by <0.06&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup>, and ammonium by <0.02&nbsp;&#956;g&nbsp;m<sup>&#8209;3</sup>.
 Overall, the impact of this change on model results is small.

 ## Files Affected